eemilhaa/ot-harjoitustyo/documentation/architecture.md

 ```
 ## Class descriptions
+The classes that are most important to the logic and architecture of the game are described in more detail here.

 ### Game component classes
 #### Player
 This class hosts everything directly related to the player, most importantly the logic related to player movement and controls.
 The player class provides methods for controlling the player movement utilizing pygame events, for updating the player position and for checking for collisions with the game map.